 Born and raised in the UK, Paul has been living, working, socializing, and playing tennis in Gainesville, Florida, for ten years.

-Having lived in Gainesville for nearly ten years now, I can say that it's certainly a vibrant place with plenty to do and see.
+Having lived in Gainesville for over ten years now, I can say that it's certainly a vibrant place with plenty to do and see.
 All my suggestions are generally low cost or free, and I've tried to include a variety of options.
 Gainesville is a college town, so there is plenty of well-advertised stuff happening for students, but sometimes it is harder to discover things for families and non-students to do.

 As well as ideas for things to do in Gainesville itself, I have also included a couple of ideas for day trips to places within easy driving distance.